A Global problem

 This problem has a solution.
 There’s no magic involved, it’s simple math.
 However, we need a structural, joint, comprehensive effort from lawmakers, companies and civilians to tackle this problem.
 We need to do this together.

-If we (that’s me, you, your father, grandmother, supermarket, employer and government) have a neutral or positive carbon footprint, we reduce the total amount of CO2 in the air.
+If we (that’s me, you, your father, grandmother, supermarket, employer and government) support green initiatives, we regreen the planet and stimulate biodiversity, whilst capturing CO2.
 By doing that, we prevent the earth’s temperature from going past an irreversible tipping point.

 There are various ways to do this.
-For example, trees are very effective in sequestering CO2.
+For example, trees are very effective in sequestering CO2 (if planted in the right way).
 Planting trees and preventing deforestation can really make a difference.
 Amongst many others, making the shift from fossil fuels to green energy is also a game changer.